akrherz/pacu/package-notes.md

 - Version 0.1.44

+- Fixed a bug in pa_yield when dealing with units

+- Supressed some of the sf warnings that we have accounted for in the code

 - These changes were made to accommodate  CRAN's stanrdards.
 Several of these are improvements upon the previous version of the package.

 - The pacu_options() function now includes the arguments to suppress messages and warnings globally.